RyanMontville/trivia/README.md

-# trivia
+# Trivia
-A trivia app that runs on React and uses  [Open Trivia's](https://opentdb.com/) API for the questions and answers
+This app runs on Angular and get the trivia questions and answers from opentdb.com's API